DappCamp-Cohort-4/gas-optimization-assignment/README.md

     ```
     forge test
     ```

--   Create a pull request from your forked repo to main branch of original repo to run the github workflow.
+-   Create a pull request from your branch to the main branch of original repo to run the github workflow.